JiaRuiming-1/AI-Trading/P3_SmartBeta_portfolio_optimization/README.md

 #### 4. portfolio Efficent Frontier
 <img src="images/5.jpg" width="500px"><img src="images/6.jpg" width="500px">
-If we try all kind of portfolio combination, we got the a set of point can be calculated return and volatility then make a graph
+If we try all kind of portfolio combination, we got the a set of point can be calculated return and volatility then make a graph.

-The curve line called frontier can be look as a reasonable investment bettwen risk and return The straight line called Captial Market line which slope calculate as SharpRatio
+The curve line called frontier can be look as a reasonable investment bettwen risk and return

+The straight line called Captial Market line which slope calculate as SharpRatio

 #### 4.The Sharpe Ratio